baraksil/proto_domain_converter/README.md

 For gradle/maven use the following details:
 repository url: https://maven.pkg.github.com/baraksil/proto_domain_converter
-groupId: com.forescout.protobuf
+groupId: org.silbertb.protobuf
 artifactId: proto_domain_converter
 version: 1.0-SNAPSHOT

 ## How to use it ?
 There are several annotations which map between the application domain objects and the protobuf generated objects.
 These annotations should be added to the domain classes.
 They map the domain definitions to the corresponding protobuf definitions.
-These annotations are processed during pre-compilation, and a new class is generated: *com.forescout.proto.domainconverter.generated.ProtoDomainConverter*.
+These annotations are processed during pre-compilation, and a new class is generated: *org.silbertb.proto.domainconverter.generated.ProtoDomainConverter*.

 This class has "*toProto*" and "*toDomain*" methods for each annotated class.
 In your application you should use these methods for the conversion.